Welcome to Holland – NOT!

 For too many years, children born disabled have been doubly effected by the lack or limited opportunities that would perhaps have created new pathways in their brains and raised their cognitive levels, memories and experiences because brains grow by being stimulated and challenged, not protected and left dormant.
 Too many spend way too much time being ‘cared for’ rather than being actively engaged in the joyous process of living.

 I am already too busy challenging my son to be the best version of himself possible along with keeping my family loved, stimulated, safe, fed and cared for to take on the world but I would like to ask of everyone to be kinder, offer us sensitivity and give him a chance.
+Listen to him!
+Invite him!
 I challenge everyone I come across to let my son be involved and included if they show willing.
+That’s a big job and I’m already quite overcommitted!

 We owe it to our children as they grow up to help them become independent of us and able to take on the world with confidence.
 We start as the hub of their wheel, but we need to gently become just one of the spokes.